FAQs

 As for learning when that might be, you can sign up here for the occasional update email.
 And you can always come back to this website for more information.

 How much will the OnePSG cost?
-Of course, it’ll be much less expensive than a traditional PSG because there’s less machining, right?
+Of course, it’ll be much less expensive than a traditional PSG because there’s so much less machining, right?

 Some folks think that without the effort and cost of machining the traditional mechanisms, the OnePSG should certainly be less expensive.

-However, If you know a bit about complex analog and digital audio related printed circuit board design and assembly, design of, and programming, for embedded systems, you'll know that these costs easily more than make up for not requiring the complex machining of a traditional PSG.
+If you know a bit about complex analog and digital audio related printed circuit board design and assembly, design of, and programming for, embedded systems, you'll know that these costs easily more than make up for not requiring the complex machining of a traditional PSG.

 That’s just the development.
 There will also be costs for software maintenance efforts and more.

-By the way, so far, it’s not like there’s money coming in ;)
+And of course, it’s not like there’s money coming in right now ;)

 In any case, we’ll know more about all this after the Beta Prototype is built and tested.